 - The inclusion of “extra lives” provides second chances for success, and motivates students to persist in the face of difficulty

-Using Games in the Classroom
+Using Games and Gamification in the Classroom

 Games are used in many different ways in the classroom.
 They are avenues through which students can apply their knowledge in new ways.
 Games promote situational learning, higher-order thinking skills, and act as powerful vehicles for learning.
 Usually, educational games require students to solve a problem using communication, cooperation, and competition among players.